HollyFrontier posts bigger-than-expected loss on weak demand

-(Reuters) - U.S. refiner HollyFrontier Corp reported a bigger-than-expected quarterly loss on Wednesday as renewed COVID-19 travel restrictions sapped fuel demand, sending its shares lower in premarket trading.
+(Reuters) - U.S. refiner HollyFrontier Corp reported a bigger-than-expected quarterly loss on Wednesday as renewed COVID-19 travel restrictions sapped fuel demand, sending its shares nearly 2% lower.

-A resurgence in coronavirus cases globally has led to a new wave of curbs, hitting refiners who are also grappling with rising crude prices and higher costs related to the blending of renewable fuels into their products.
+A resurgence in coronavirus cases globally has led to a new wave of curbs, piling pressure on refiners as they also deal with rising crude prices and higher costs related to the blending of renewable fuels into their products.

-U.S. refining margins were on average below $10 a barrel - the threshold above which most refiners make money - for the majority of the fourth quarter of 2020.

-HollyFrontier said its quarterly refinery gross margins dropped 18.5% sequentially to $4.02 per barrel produced in the fourth quarter.
+Dallas, Texas-based HollyFrontier’s refinery gross margins plunged 18.5% sequentially to $4.02 per barrel produced in the fourth quarter.

-The company’s quarterly refinery throughput, or the amount of crude processed, fell nearly 2% from the previous quarter to 412,780 barrels per day.
+The company’s quarterly refinery throughput, or the amount of crude processed, fell nearly 2% from the previous quarter to 412,780 barrels per day (bpd).

+HollyFrontier forecast first-quarter output of between 350,000 bpd and 380,000 bpd, lower than the 471,560 bpd it churned out a year earlier before converting a 52,000 barrels per day refinery in Cheyenne, Wyoming into a renewable diesel plant.

+The pandemic has accelerated refiners’ plans to increase investments in renewable fuels, with HollyFrontier raising its full-year 2021 renewable spending forecast to between $520 million and $550 million, from $500 million to $530 million.

 Like larger rivals Valero, Phillips 66 and Marathon Petroleum, HollyFrontier said it expects COVID-19 vaccine distribution to fuel a recovery in demand.